GiovanniBaccichet/DNCS-HTTP3/README.md

 -   **Dropped frames**;
 -   **Resource download events**: segment download duration expressed in milliseconds.

 The video streaming performance evaluation was done using [this](https://hls-js.netlify.app/demo/) tool, letting the stream play for 90 seconds, than pausing it and exporting the data.
+The **startup time** metric has been obtained using [this](https://demo.theoplayer.com/test-your-stream-with-statistics) other player.

 ### Results